 Unmistakeably Scandinavian in design, Ulf used geometric lines to form a tapestry of simple interlocking shapes and clean lines to create a spectacular garden room.
 Ulf used a “two –layered planting” system whereby blocks of one signature plant dominate a grouping and are shown off by the others around it.
 “I don’t want them in a crowd – the plants are the stars in the garden”.

 The tapestry is also divided into very specific ecological environments: dry and hot in the front, wet in the middle and shady at the back.
 In Sweden, where the climate is less forgiving, gardeners cannot get away with pushing the boundaries when placing plants in the garden: “right plant, right place” has to be followed to the letter.

-Although Ulf follows this principle impeccably, he never lets it restrict his design.
-In this award winning design, he partners Campanula rotundifolia with Antennaria dioica, a delicate wildflower that grows along the roadside all across Sweden, while moisture-loving arum lilies Zantedeschia aethiopica are under planted with the Swedish wetland grass Carex rostrata, one of Ulf’s favourites.
+Although Ulf follows this principle impeccably, he never lets it restrict his landscape design.
+In this award winning garden design, he partners Campanula rotundifolia with Antennaria dioica, a delicate wildflower that grows along the roadside all across Sweden, while moisture-loving arum lilies Zantedeschia aethiopica are under planted with the Swedish wetland grass Carex rostrata, one of Ulf’s favourites.